Workers’ Compensation Insurance in Virginia

 Even when it's not required, buying workers' compensation is a smart financial move.
 Your health insurance company might deny a claim for an injury related to your work, which could leave you responsible for costly medical bills.
 That's why someone who's self-employed might choose to buy workers' comp.

 As for when it's required, it depends on your ownership status.
 Sole proprietors who have no employees and who don’t use subcontractors do not need to buy workers’ compensation insurance for themselves.
-Sole proprietors, unlike in many other states, don’t need to file an exemption or waiver form with the Virginia Workers’ Compensation Commission (VWC).
+Unlike in many other states, they don’t need to file an exemption or waiver form with the Virginia Workers’ Compensation Commission (VWC).

 If you’re an executive or corporate officer at your firm, the state considers you to be an employee for workers’ comp purposes.
 However, it gives you the right to reject insurance coverage.
 To elect this provision, you must: